open-telemetry/semantic-conventions/docs/database/hbase.md

 **[1]:** If table name includes the namespace, the `db.collection.name` SHOULD be set to the full table name.

 **[2]:** When performing table-related operations, the instrumentations SHOULD extract the namespace from the table name according to the [HBase table naming conventions](https://hbase.apache.org/book.html#namespace_creation).
+If namespace is not provided, instrumentation SHOULD set `db.collection.namespace` value to `default`.
 <!-- endsemconv -->

 [DocumentStatus]: https://github.com/open-telemetry/opentelemetry-specification/tree/v1.31.0/specification/document-status.md